jariarkko/arch-model-t/principlesreduxredux.md

 * Tracking and identification of users and their devices.

-* Role of intermediaries, and in particular information passing through them.
+* Role of servers, and in particular information passing through them.

 These topics are discussed below.
 There are obviously many detailed technical questions and approaches to tackling them.
 However, in this memo we wish to focus on higher level architectural principles that might guide us in thinking about about the topics.